Put your faith in the process.

 It is difficult not to get hung up on the outcome.
-Whatever the thing is that we are working on/ toward, we care about it.
+Whatever the thing is that we are working on or working towards, we care about it.
 So it’s natural to want to do everything we can to get a favourable result.

 But wanting it badly enough will not get us there.

-It’s a start, but it is ultimately action that will influence whether or into we will achieve it.
+It’s a start, but it is ultimately action that will influence whether or not we will achieve it.

-When I was training for my first strongman competition, I had weights that I wanted to hit for my lifts.
-I had objective goals.
+When I was training for my first strongman competition, I had certain targets for the weight that I wanted to hit for my lifts.
+I had these objective goals.
 There was a clear outcome in my mind.

 However, as much as I wanted to lift that weight, if I didn’t put in the work beforehand, it wouldn’t become a reality.
 I had to put my faith in the training.

 In showing up every day to implement a plan that was carefully and deliberately laid out.